MichaelBraun1994/madeatzamrotation/README.md

-# madeatzamrotation
+# Made@ZAM Rotation

-A mattermost channel crawler that displays the newest creations made at zam
+A mattermost channel crawler that displays the newest creations made at zam.